Configuring Lines - Developer Documentation

 1. Click the Pen icon icon on the right side to map the Order information.

-The following Asset / Aspect selector window appears: Config-lines-sourcempapping-aspect By default, “Filling Line” asset is selected as shown in the above image and the selection is also highlighted.
+The image shows the selected asset, which is also highlighted.
 The selected assets affects the variables and aspects listed under "Available aspects and variables".

 2. Click the add icon next to the variable of your choice.